kevinsimadjeu/Presence-detector/README.md

 # INSTRUCTION:

+This presence detection program can be coupled to an ESP32 microcontroller for physical actions (e.g. turning on an LED or triggering a relay) depending on the detection of a person.

+• Sending the signal to the ESP32 is done via HTTP requests, which makes it easy to reconfigure the IP address or port depending on your network.

+• The code is modular: you can adapt the action logic on the ESP32 or add other sensors if necessary.

+• This  architecture separates software detection on the computer and hardware control over the ESP32, offering maximum flexibility for different scenarios.

  To start the project, run the ui.py file and it will automatically call the processing file and the  YOLODetector class from the model.py file.

+### Warning

+Make sure the ESP32 is connected to the same local network as the computer running the program for communication to work properly.